AzumattDev/PieceManagerModTemplate/README.md

             // Does your model need to swap materials with a vanilla material?
 Format: (GameObject, isJotunnMock) MaterialReplacer.RegisterGameObjectForMatSwap(examplePiece3.Prefab, false);

+            // Does your model use a shader from the game like Custom/Creature or Custom/Piece in unity?
+Need it to "just work"?
+            MaterialReplacer.RegisterGameObjectForShaderSwap(examplePiece3.Prefab, MaterialReplacer.ShaderType.UseUnityShader);

+            // What if you want to use a custom shader from the game (like Custom/Piece that allows snow!!!) but your unity shader isn't set to Custom/Piece?
+Format: (GameObject, MaterialReplacer.ShaderType.)
+            //MaterialReplacer.RegisterGameObjectForShaderSwap(examplePiece3.Prefab, MaterialReplacer.ShaderType.PieceShader);

+            // Detailed instructions on how to use the MaterialReplacer can be found on the current PieceManager Wiki. https://github.com/AzumattDev/PieceManager/wiki
         }
     }
 }